Fingered

 - 30 % negative mentions

-The game's story is largely criticized for its absence, with many players noting that there is little to no narrative depth or engaging content beyond repetitive gameplay.
-It is described as suitable for casual players looking to pass the time, but disappointing for those seeking a more substantial story experience.
-Overall, the lack of a compelling storyline detracts from the game's appeal.
+The game is criticized for lacking a substantial story, with many players finding it repetitive and shallow after a few playthroughs.
+It is described as suitable for casual gamers looking to pass the time, but those seeking a deeper narrative or more content will likely be disappointed.
+Overall, the absence of a compelling storyline significantly detracts from the game's appeal.

 “It's good for people who prefer casual gameplay where you just want to burn time; it's a good game to pass the time for, but it's not the game for people who are expecting more background story.”